growupboron/agl-docs/docs/5_How_To_Contribute/3_Working_with_Gerrit.md

    merge, -1 if they disagree.
 Gerrit users with a Maintainer role can agree to the merge or refuse it by voting +2 or -2 respectively.

 Notifications are sent to the email address in your commit message's Signed-off-by line.
-Visit your [Gerrit dashboard] (https://gerrit.automotivelinux.org/r/#/dashboard/self), to check the progress of your requests.
+Visit your [Gerrit dashboard](https://gerrit.automotivelinux.org/gerrit/dashboard/self), to check the progress of your requests.

 The history tab in Gerrit will show you the in-line comments and the author of the review.